dantol29/philosophers/README.md

 times, the simulation stops.
 If not specified, the simulation stops when a philosopher dies
 ```
+## Error handling and testing
+1. Use valgrind to avoid memory leaks.

+2. Use helgrind to remove possible data races, destroy only unlocked mutexes and unlock only locked mutexes.

+3. Simple parsing(INT MAX, non-numeric,  more or less arguments)
 ## Main structure
 1. Check arguments.